{/*

 In fact, according to Statista, 43% of holiday shoppers prefer to browse the highstreets for inspiration and an in-store seasonal bargain.

 Take the Saks Light Show in New York City, for example.
 The NYC flagship store invites members of the public to its doors every night for a month during the festive period.
-Each year, the shop windows are decorated with seasonal treats, elaborate displays, and a synchronised light show that encourages passersby to stop and stick around.
+Each year, the shop windows are decorated with seasonal treats, elaborate displays, and a synchronized light show that encourages passersby to stop and stick around.

 In 2023, the store partnered with high-end fashion house Dior, calling the campaign Dior’s Carousel of Dreams at Saks.